HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 **Corollary.**
 Given $P,Q,L,D_r,U$ as above, a rank decomposition is given by $Y = (P L)^{-1}$, $X = Q U^{-1} (D_r \vsum \id)^{-1}$.

-**Elimination Matrix.** Gauss Elimination makes use of eleminiation matrices, that geometrically correspond to [shear transformations](https://en.wikipedia.org/wiki/Shear_mapping):  For vectors
+**Elimination Matrix.** Gauss Elimination makes use of elimination matrices, that geometrically correspond to [shear transformations](https://en.wikipedia.org/wiki/Shear_mapping):  For vectors
 $a,b$ with $(a,a)=1$ and $(a,b) = 0$, we consider the $E_{a,b}: x \mapsto x + (a,x) b$.
 This is map
 defines a linear isomorphism with inverse $E_{a,-b}$.
 In case $a = e_r$ and $b[r]=1$ we call